cyberbotics/webots-doc/guide/classroom-license-setup.md

 licenses for homework Webots exercices or projects.
 Let's assume you purchased 20 licenses of Webots EDU and want to let some of your students use them.
-You should ensure that your classroom machines can access the Internet and in particular the `license server of Cyberbotics`.
+You should ensure that your classroom machines can access the Internet and in particular the [license server of Cyberbotics](https://www.cyberbotics.com/license).
 If it doesn't work, you may need to configure your local firewall to allow Webots to access this URL.

 ### User account